scality/metalk8s/docs/architecture/cluster-services.rst

 *******
-To ease cluster operations, several Grafana dashboards are offered, providing cluster-wide views and health checks, node OS metrics, per-*deployment* and per-*pod* resource usage, monitoring of the Prometheus service itself, and many more.
+To ease cluster operations, several Grafana dashboards are offered, providing cluster-wide views and health checks, node OS metrics, per-*Deployment* and per-*Pod* resource usage, monitoring of the Prometheus service itself, and many more.

 .. todo:: Do we need to list all exported deployed with kube-prometheus?